-- A series of steps used to process a message.
-The steps are defined in message flow nodes. - Connections between the nodes, defining routes through the processing.
-Connections are made using message flow node connections.
+- A series of steps used to process a message; see Message flow nodes. - Connections between the nodes, defining routes through the processing; see Message flow connections.

 IBM supplies built-in nodes and samples for many common functions.
-If you require additional functions, you can deploy user-defined nodes that have been created and supplied by WebSphere Message Broker Version 6.0 users or by independent software vendors and other companies.
+If you require additional functions, you can deploy user-defined nodes that have been created and supplied by WebSphere Message Broker users or by independent software vendors and other companies; see User-defined nodes.

-You create message flows in the Message Brokers Toolkit; an integrated development environment and broker domain administration console.
+You create message flows in the Message Brokers Toolkit which is an integrated development environment and broker domain administration console.

-Create the run time
+Create the runtime environment

 The work of routing messages takes place in a broker.
-Brokers contain a number of execution groups; processes in which message flows are run.
+Brokers contain a number of execution groups, which are processes in which message flows are run.

 Brokers are grouped into broker domains.
 Each domain is coordinated by a Configuration Manager.
-There can be many brokers, and each can be running on a different system.
-This provides protection against failure, and can separate work across different divisions in a business.
+Many brokers can exist in a single domain, and each can be running on a different system.
+Having multiple brokers helps you to provide protection against failure, and can separate work across different divisions in a business.